menezmethod/ref_pg/PATCH_NOTES.md

 # Patch Notes - URL Shortener Coolify Deployment Fixes

+## Version 1.1.5 - 2025-03-09

+This patch addresses the CORS variable issue in the OpenResty configuration.

+### Bug Fixes for Coolify

+1. **OpenResty CORS Variable Fix**
+   - Added default CORS_ALLOW_ORIGIN environment variable in the entrypoint script
+   - Updated envsubst command to include the CORS variable in substitution
+   - Fixed the "unknown cors_allow_origin variable" error that was preventing the container from starting

 ## Version 1.1.4 - 2025-03-09

 This patch addresses permission issues with the OpenResty container in Coolify environments.